 He doesn't even hide the crooked grin that's been hanging off his face since his little speech.
 Tut tut, pride is making you messy.

 "You don't hate me, or else you wouldn't give a fuck what I do."
 I cross my legs and my heel brushes against his trouser leg.
-He flinches on contact — the first sign of worry.
-Oh, so now you worry, Potter.
+He flinches on contact—the first sign of worry.
 Can't handle a little leg graze?

-"No," I continue, "this little fascination with me is just your sojourn in the dark side.
-Satisfy a little curiosity... trying to fix the little problem — " I lay my hand where I had pushed him away and my fingers fan out, smoothing out his shirt, and his breathing becomes shallow " — of being attracted to me."
+"No," I say, "this little fascination with me is just your sojourn in the dark side.
+Satisfy a little curiosity... trying to fix the little problem"—I lay my hand where I had pushed him away and my fingers fan out, smoothing out his shirt, and his breathing becomes shallow—"of being attracted to me."

-In the second of silence, I know I've already won.
-The satisfaction of knowing I'm the original prize lingers in my smirk and I let it implant in his memory as I release him.
-His shirt slips through my fingers with the barest touch when I let go, but it's enough to send him over — and this is my mistake.
+In the second of silence, I know I've won.
+I'm the original prize.
+His shirt slips through my fingers with the barest touch when I let go, but it's enough to send him over—and this is my mistake.

 In a flash, his lips slam onto mine.

-I'd like to believe that I don't kiss him back, but I'm not stopping him.
+I'd like to believe that I don't kiss him back, but I don't stop him.
 Not when his hand trails behind my neck, not when he pulls me closer, not when I follow suit and grab him by the collar.

-This is why dressing booths are not made for banter.
+This is why changing stalls are not made for banter.

-His lips move over mine, hungry, numbing all feeling except the shock of his touch.
-So suddenly drained of thought, I barely notice the stone jabbing my shoulder as he pushes me back until we are two bodies against a wall.
-Space scarce, I curl one leg underneath me and the other is splayed across his lap.
-His hand explores my spine, tracing every bone.
+Our kiss is hungry, numbing, except the shock of his touch.
+So suddenly drained of thought, I barely notice the stone jabbing my shoulder as he pushes me back and we are two bodies against a wall.
+Space scarce, I curl one leg underneath me and the other splays across his lap.

-Maybe it's the residual hormones floating in the air from the Quirky girls, but good Godric, Potter knows how to kiss and move his hands and do whatever he's doing right now, and when I try to draw back, he growls, "Shut up, Fitzgerald," even though I don't say anything and kisses me harder.
+Maybe it's the residual hormones floating in the air from the Quirky girls, but good Godric, Potter knows how to kiss and move his hands and do whatever he's doing right now, and when I try to pull away, he growls, "Shut up, Fitzgerald," even though I don't say anything.

-Letting this continue might be the worst idea since Pickett's last idea, but I'm enjoying this, and from his curving smirk on my lips, he's enjoying the fact that I'm enjoying this.
+Letting this continue might be the worst idea since Pickett's last idea, but I'm enjoying this, and from his curving smirk on my lips, he's enjoying that I'm enjoying this.

 I lose my fingers in his hair and an errant sigh escapes when he presses the small of my back.
 It's slightly terrifying to find that Potter can take charge like this, how okay I am with letting him do what he wants and how oddly fit he is under that scrawny frame.
 He still might not give James a run for his money in that department, but James also isn't flush against me, skimming his fingers at the edge of my shirt, and making it hard not to moan.